prabago/refarch-integration-tests/README.md

-# refarch-permsource-tests
+# refarch-premsource-tests
-This is a test project, mostly java junit tests to validate the different components of the hybrid architecture
+This is a test project, mostly java junit based to validate the different components of the hybrid architecture.

+# Test organization